 - A weatherproof Gasket / Receptacle Cover (Was a 6-in-1 variety of the same brand as the Gang box)

 I would run the cable through the cord grip attached to the box, connect to receptacle and put together the box, and install this to the stand.
 The box is also connected to the ground.

-This avoids the “finicky” GFI-plug in type items which kill fish if they “trip” after a power outage and/or ones that are supposed to resume power after a power outage do not, and also means that a GFI is always available without having to call landlord again and install a new outlet.
+This avoids the “finicky” GFCI plug in type items which kill fish if they “trip” after a power outage and/or ones that are supposed to resume power after a power outage do not, and also means that a GFCI is always available without having to call landlord again and install a new outlet.

 - Does this meet safety standards?

 - Is the flexible “Replacement cable” (similar to an extension cord) OK to be used in this manner?

 - I found an OSHA summary online which says flexible cables may be used for “Fixtures” but I am not sure what that means.